Kaltsoon/nosql/material/3-mongo-operations.md

 Here are a couple of example project ideas for inspiration:

+> _"Your friend forgot to buy the snacks for the party again and they could use a shopping list database.
+A shopping list has a name, description, completion status (is the shopping list completed or not), the name of the store, and the name of the shopper.
+A shopping list contains many items the shopper should buy from the store.
+Item has a name (e.g. "Chips"), a brand (e.g. "Pringles"), quantity (e.g. 2), one or more categories (e.g. "Dairy products"), and a purchased status (is the item purchased or not)"_

-- Your fellow students need a database for storing information about the courses they have completed.
+> _"Your fellow students need a database for storing information about the courses they have completed.
 A student has a first name, last name, city (e.g. "Helsinki"), major subject (e.g. "Computer science"), and one or more minor subjects.
 Students have many course completions.
-A course completion has a course name, teacher's name, credits, year, semester (e.g. "Spring"), and grade
+A course completion has a course name, teacher's name, credits, year, semester (e.g. "Spring"), and grade (between 0 and 5)"_
-- Your friend forgot to buy the drinks for the party again and they could use a shopping list database.
-A shopping list has a name, description, status (either "complete" or "incomplete"), and the name of the shopper.
-A shopping list contains many items the shopper should buy from the store.
-Items have a name (e.g. "Milk"), quantity (e.g. 2), one or more categories (e.g. "Dairy products"), and a purchased status (is the item purchased or not)

 Come up with your own database or use the ideas above.
 Feel free to make any modifications.
 Once you have designed the database schema, create a database and the collections in MongoDB Compass.
 Then, insert a few documents to each collections using the MongoDB Shell.